poisonborz/userdata-exporter/readme.md

 # poisonborz/user-data-exporter

 A framework with the aim of easy creation of tools for personal data extraction off of web platforms - producing output directly from the web, or through a multiplatform command line utility.
-It is intended for offshoot projects that only need to additionally supply minimal platform-specific code, assuming changes here are downstreamed.
+It is intended for offshoot projects that only need to additionally supply minimal platform-specific code.
 At the moment supports purely textual (json) data, possibility for including binary files are planned.

 Note: this codebase needs additional extension files to successfully build/function.